 Target Performance Measure How do we get there?
-Method of Monitoring Collection & Analysis Process Resource Strategy) Where affordable, these targets should be exceeded to reduce the frequencies and severity of drought, subject to value for money exercises.
-The Water Network should be efficient Reduction in water leakage from the Water Network Water leakage reduction programmes Weekly review by Management Team, Quarterly review by Board of Directors % water losses There should be increased take up of water efficiency and water storage measures amongst homes and businesses Estimated Treated and Untreated water use reductions as a result of CSH funded efficiency initiatives.
+Method of Monitoring Collection & Analysis Process There should be increased take up of water efficiency and water storage measures amongst homes and businesses Estimated Treated and Untreated water use reductions as a result of CSH funded efficiency initiatives.
 Water efficiency incentive programmes Weekly review by Management Team, Quarterly review by Board of Directors Uptake by Number of persons/ businesses Data on water use reductions as a result of CSH funded efficiency initiatives.
 There should be continuity of water supply Overall Reliability of Water Network Implementation of 30 year WRMP supplemented with a proactive maintenance program and a regular review of priorities and targeted interventions based on performance data Weekly review by Management Team, Quarterly review by Board of Directors Collation of data from callout contractor and staff callouts.
-(Less than 1,000 per annum) Access to water supply Time taken to perform water connection Adherence to agreed procedures, adequate Weekly review by Management Number of CSH 'process

-Target Performance Measure How do we get there?
-Method of Monitoring Collection & Analysis Process shall be assured for all levels of stock available Team, quarterly review by Board of Directors days' in the overall connection % of connection requests performed within 5 days The customer experience shall be improved Total customer complaints handled within code of practice parameters Adherence to agreed procedures Weekly review by Management Team, quarterly review by Board of Directors Received complaints and resolution analysis
+(Less than 1,000 per annum) Access to water supply shall be assured for all Time taken to perform water connection erform water procedures, adequate by Number of CSH 'process days' in the overall connection % of connection requests performed within 5 days The customer experience shall be improved Total customer complaints handled within code of practice parameters Adherence to agreed procedures Weekly review by Management Team, quarterly review by Board of Directors Received complaints and resolution analysis